 - An X-ray is often the first scan doctors perform.
 It can show fluid buildup in the lungs or abdomen and thickening in the lining of the lungs.
 X-rays are most helpful for diagnosing pleural mesothelioma.

 - Magnetic resonance imaging (MRI) is useful when determining how far mesothelioma has spread.
 It shows spreading to nearby lymph nodes and organs.
 A doctor may take MRI scans of the chest, abdomen or both.
 Like the CT scan, it creates cross-sectional pictures of the organs inside the body.
 MRI scans use strong magnets and radio waves to see bones, soft tissue and organs in the chest and abdomen.
-It shows cancer spreading to nearby lymph nodes and organs.

 - Positron emission tomography (PET) scans can help doctors tell the difference between scarring and cancer.
 Before a PET scan, patients take a radioactive protein that cancer absorbs.
-The PET scan finds the cells that absorbed the protein.
+The PET scan detects the cells that absorbed the protein.
 PET scans can help find mesothelioma that has spread to distant parts of the body.

 Getting a Biopsy

-These are some ways biopsies are obtained:
+These are some ways doctors obtain biopsies:

 - Fine needle aspiration.
 A thin, hollow needle is inserted through your skin, guided by imaging techniques.
 Fluid and/or tissue can be drawn up through a syringe.